relessawy/bpa-workshop-guide/6_rule-authoring.md

 ![DMNInputMenu]({% image_path m2p1i60_DMNInputData.png %})

-- Double click on the DMN input, and give it the name **Order Information**.
+- Double click on the DMN input, and give it the name **Order Information**

 ---